 As long as my video talks about these keywords in the actual video, I will be able to actually rank for those terms on YouTube and attract viewers to that video.
 You can add as many keyword tags as you want, but I recommend keeping it simple and under 10.

-11) Make videos that solve problems (easy, mass views):
+11) Make videos that solve problems (easy, mass views on YouTube):

 Solving problems is one of the best ways to get audiences to your videos and I have an awesome example of this.
 I made a video covering how to solve a common bug YouTube creators were experiencing.

 The video was less than 2 minutes long, but actually showed people what they needed to do to fix it and that video got massive amounts of views and still does.
-Here is the screenshot of that video (and YouTube link to it):
+Here is the screenshot of that video (and YouTube link to it) and by the way, I still monetize that video this day!

 If you have a topic you know about and can solve problems in that subject, absolutely make YouTube videos on it because you will get masses of views from it.